stevenkuipers/react-learning/README.md

 Use a **linear approach** to complete this guide.
 That means you should start with the first resource in the **[Essential Path](#essential-path)** and pass to the next one after you finish the previous and after make a practical project to internalize what you have learned.

 The React's ecosystem is overwhelming for beginners.
 Ensure to learn each new tool **isolatedly**.

-Said this, our first course in the React section covers all the React ecosystem.
-Face this as a general introduction to each topic that will be studied deeply in the following sections.

 In the sections about React, Webpack, and ES2015+, the initial resources are more superficial and the last ones are going deeper in the respective topic.
 You can opt to learn the basics first and return to them later, but don't skip them without have a basic knowledge of the matter.